 All residential tenancies are governed by the RTA, which outlines the rights and obligations of a landlord and tenant.
 It also requires a landlord and tenant to enter into a written tenancy agreement, which outlines the terms and conditions of the tenancy.
 The HIR outline the minimum requirements of a residential tenancy to ensure that landlords let properties that are in a habitable state to tenants.
 The RTSAI Regulations require landlords to ensure that residential tenancies are warm, dry and safe.

-There are no specific regulations and/or laws that apply to leases for the particular categories of real estate of industrial, offices, retail or hotels.
+There are no specific regulations and/or laws that apply to leases for the particular real estate categories of industrial, offices, retail or hotels; all commercial leases are governed by the PLA.

-Leases commonly provide that the lease is immediately terminable on the event of a tenant's insolvency; however, there is no statutory legislation deeming this to be the case.
-Where a tenant is insolvent, they may have an ability to disclaim a lease, depending on the winding-up process adopted (effectively bringing it to an end).
+Leases commonly provide that the lease is immediately terminable upon the event of a tenant's insolvency; however, there is no statutory legislation deeming this to be the case.
+Where a tenant is insolvent, they may be able to disclaim a lease, depending on the winding-up process adopted (effectively bringing it to an end).

 The following forms of security can be provided to a landlord to protect against a failure by the tenant to meet their obligations: